The rise and repression of the free festival movement in the UK and some intersections with radical anti-politics.

 Another example – after Castlemorton – is “Operation Anagram”, when on January 31, 1993, Exodus Sound System in Luton were raided “to prevent a breach of the peace”.
 36 people arrested, PA impounded.
-4-5000 people surrounded the police station with the result that all arrested were released without charges.
+Between four and five thousand people surrounded the police station with the result that all arrested were released without charges.

 Kill the Bill

-A new Criminal Justice Bill which eventually became law as the 1994 Criminal Justice Act was drawn up and began its process of becoming law.
-It contained a number of measures that were directed specifically against the scenes I’m describing, ravers, squatters, travellers, hunt saboteurs.
+A new Criminal Justice Bill (which eventually became law as the Criminal Justice and Public Order Act 1994) was drawn up and began its process of becoming law.
+It contained a number of measures that were directed specifically against the scenes I’m describing: ravers, squatters, travellers, hunt saboteurs.

-Ravers became a target insofar that their events were criminalized.
-In fact there are specifically musical criteria to justify the intervention of the state in the event of a rave taking place, definted through a “succession of repetive beats” in the presence of a certain number of people under clear sky.
+Ravers became a target insofar that their events were criminalised.
+In fact there are specifically musical criteria to justify the intervention of the state in the event of a rave taking place, defined through a “succession of repetive beats” in the presence of a certain number of people under clear sky.